equinor/radix-public-site/public-site/site/docs/topic-docker/index.md

 Application hosted on Radix must be run with non-root privileges in the container.
 A security policy enabled in the Radix platform will prevent the application from running if it is not configured to run as non-root.
 Here's an sample on how you can run change a Docker container to run as a non-root user, the principle is that you create a dedicated user and group on the image and use this user to run the process.

-This is a sample on how it can be done for node based images.
-If your base image is a unprivileged image, you'll need to find the ID of the running user, and specify that id in your Dockerfile.
+If your base image is a unprivileged image, you'll need to find the ID of the running user, and use that id in your Dockerfile.

  **USER <USER_ID>** specifies which user to run as, this **must** be the ID of the user, not the name.
 This will ensure that Kubernetes can verify that the container is running as a non-root user.

+This is a sample on how it can be done for node based images.

 ```yaml
 FROM node:lts-alpine